Did you know the demand for software developers could surge by 25% from 2022 to 2032, according to the US Bureau of Labor Statistics?

 • Team Size: A small team of dedicated developers might suffice for simple, short-term projects with clear goals.
 On the other hand, you may need to hire a bigger team with a project manager, QA engineer, and more to tackle complex, long-term projects with broader scopes.

-3. Calculate a Realistic Budget
+Step 4: Calculate a Realistic Budget

 Here’s how to do it:

-• First, analyze the project requirements, skills required, training needs, and the project’s duration.
+• First, analyze the project requirements, skills required, training needs, and duration.
 This helps you decide whether you need a junior developer, a seasoned professional (front end developer), or an entire team offshore, nearshore, or onshore.
 All these factors impact costs and quality.

 • Research current market rates, considering variables like geographic location, which can influence salary scales.